ggonnella/textformats/manuals/TF-Spec_language.md

-Definitions with kind-of-definition key `values` are used to define a datatype, by which a finite (typically small) number of textual representations are used to express a finite (typically small) number of data values.
+Definitions with kind-of-definition key `values` are used to define a datatype, by which a finite (typically small) number of string representations are used to express a finite (typically small) number of data values.

 The content of the `values` key is a list of the possible values.